 16 Passive-Aggressive Phrases Your Family Uses (and What They Really Mean)

-Family — can’t live with ’em, can’t live without ’em, right?
+Family: can’t live with ’em, can’t live without ’em, right?

-And sometimes, that means navigating a minefield of passive-aggressive comments.
+Unfortunately, sometimes, that means navigating a minefield of passive-aggressive comments.
 It’s that special brand of communication where what’s said isn’t really what’s meant.
 Here’s how to decode some of those classic family phrases and reveal the hidden messages they won’t just come out and say.

 1. “I’m fine.”